fairandsmart/right-consent/_docs/08-records-receipts.md

 Consent Records storage is designed to be performant in writing speed but also at evaluation time.
 It is stored in a single table but specific index (and sharding) strategies are designed in that objective.

 ## Consent Receipt

+Consent Receipt are unique for a single transaction.
+There is a one to many assocation between the Consent Receipt and the Consent Records.
+Consent Receipt is the proof that a Consent Records has been collected in a conform way.

+Consent Receipt are designed to act more or less like any classic receipt.
+It is a single document that hold informations on choices made at a particular time and into a specific context and conditions between a subject and a data controller.
+That document should be opposable to any counterparts in case of conflict or in any needs to change choices.

+Consent Receipt have to be portable and to allow its holder to use it at any moment to express any changes.

+Consent Receipt also have to follow upcoming standard (ISO ).
+Any electronic version of that kind of document should be transfered to counterpart as a justification.

+It is modelise in an XML document that can be transform in any other